KolinGuo/RealRobot/README.md

   * Enable gripper and set to maximum speed in `reset()`
 * Remove all Loggers created as global variables (they will be created at import, which might not be saved under `REAL_ROBOT_LOG_DIR`)
+* Bugfix in xArm-Python-SDK: enable `wait=True` for modes other than position mode

 </p>
 </details>